Fleeing and Eluding a Law Enforcement Officer

-1. operating a motor vehicle upon a street or highway in Florida;
+1. operating a motor vehicle on a street or highway in Florida;

 2. having knowledge that he has been ordered to stop the vehicle by a duly authorized law enforcement officer;